For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 However, our goal is to nurture and develop a love of the outdoors in Ella.
 In my opinion, love of the outdoors needs to start early.

 Needless to say, there are a few camping must-haves for babies that you’ll need.
 It seemed like we needed double the gear for one very small individual.

 **If you just need a camping with a baby checklist, I’ve included one at the bottom of this post**

 Camping Must-Haves for Babies!

 Before our first trip, I sat down and made a detailed list of everything I thought I would need.
 My first list was probably a bit overboard, but it gave me a good starting point.

-Look at your trip itinerary and then put together a list of supplies you’ll need.
+Look at your trip itinerary to see what extra baby camping supplies you’ll need.

-Obviously, we don’t take Ella climbing when we go rock climbing, but I definitely wanted a ground cloth and some form of shade for her.
+Obviously, we don’t take Ella climbing when we go rock climbing, but I definitely wanted a ground cloth (I used this foldable waterproof picnic blanket) and some form of shade for her.
 The object is to think of your baby’s comfort based on the activities you’ll be doing.

-I have included my current packing list at the bottom of this post with links to some of my favorite products for your convenience.
+I have included my baby camping packing checklist at the bottom of this post with links to some of my favorite products for your convenience.